 Registration will be accessable via the Maynooth University Online Store from July 3rd 2018.
 Early registration ends at 5pm GMT on July 27th 2018.
 More information is available here.

 See keynote speakers for details.

 Maynooth University is located roughly 25km east of the centre of Dublin in the heart of Kildare county.
-Please check out travel and accommodation recommendations on the iFM web page.
+Please check out travel and accommodation recommendations here or on the iFM web page.